 Working at Height

 Most DIY accidents occur when people are working at height.
-The first thing you should do is identify whether you actually need to use a ladder, and which kind of ladder is best suited to the job.
-It’s always better to use a high quality set of steps, like those available from Globe Ladders.
+The first thing you should do is identify whether you need to use a ladder, and which kind of ladder is best suited to the job.
+It’s always better to use a high quality set of steps.
 You should place your ladder on a completely flat and even surface, and engage all the safety locks.
 If the ladder you currently own is too short for the job, don’t try to stretch or stand on the top rungs, as this is extremely dangerous.

 Keep your workspace clean and tidy to avoid slip and trip hazards.
 A neat workspace is a safer workspace, so make sure that power cords are coiled away or taped down when the tool is in use.
 You should always have a basic first aid kit on hand, and avoid attempting a DIY task for the first time in an empty house.
 There should always be another adult present in case something goes wrong.

 As you can see, with DIY, there’s a lot that can go wrong if you’re not prepared for what’s involved with the job.
 The simple truth is, even if you’re a DIY expert with years of experience under your tool belt, you still might make mistakes, so refresh your memory concerning DIY safety and you will stand yourself in good stead for your next project.

 Three Places to Spend Money on the Exterior of Your Home

 When you have the exterior of your home remodeled, you are investing, time, energy and convenience into the project and you want to make sure that...